JoelShortland/Ballboy/README.md

-A Java program that I made, using a number of OOP principles, including: Factory, Observer & Memento.
+A Java program that I made as part of a USYD SOFT2201 Project.
+It is a 2D platformer that makes use of structured java code, using a number of OOP design principles, including: Factory, Observer & Memento.